Best Gözleme in Istanbul: 7 Excellent Gözleme Restaurants

 4. Türkmen Cafe

 The gözleme list runs long, and the menu itself recommends the best filling combinations, so you are never guessing.
 Traveling with someone on keto?
 There are plenty of choices without the carbs.
-And if you like what you eat, certain dishes can be bought by the kilo to take home.

 5. Gözlemece

 The staff bend over backwards.
-On past occasions they have coordinated with local pubs and carried gözleme inside for a customer who wanted a beer with the meal.
+On past occasions they have coordinated with local bars and carried gözleme inside for a customer who wanted a beer with the meal.
 Cheap, generous, and flexible: if you are after the best gözleme in Istanbul, this is the place.

 6. Mola Gözleme Evi